nashville-software-school/client-side-mastery/book-1-martins-aquarium/chapters/DAILY_JOURNAL_DATA_DOM.md

 Add two, new JavaScript modules to your application named `JournalEntryList.js` which will be responsible for rendering a list of entry components, and `JournalEntry.js` which will be responsible for rendering a single journal entry.

-Just like Martin's Aquarium application, you are going to make each component return a `render()` function that, when invoked, will generate an HTML string.
+Just like Martin's Aquarium application, you are going to make each individual item component return an HTML string.

 > **scripts/JournalEntry.js**